pub-calculator-io/basic-calculator/readme.md

-# Basic Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Basic Calculator Widget for WordPress

 This online calculator performs basic mathematical operations like addition, subtraction, division, and multiplication.
 You can use the calculator to find percentages and taxes.